-While most new batteries have a lifespan of approximately 1,500 cycles — lasting up to five years — long battery life requires proper charging, cleaning, and maintenance.
+While most new batteries have a lifespan of approximately 1,500 cycles — lasting up to five years — reaching that projected number of cycles with each battery isn't guaranteed.
+Getting the most ROI from each battery you buy requires proper charging, cleaning, and maintenance.

 But who has time to keep track of the care and charging of each battery in their facility?
 Battery monitoring technology is a solution that does the tracking for you.
 Watch this video to learn how.